javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 let id = Symbol("id");
 ```

 ...And then we could use `id` as a special kind of identifier for object properties.

 We'll see more about object properties in the following chapters.
 As of now, let's just say that JavaScript symbols is a separate primitive type.
-And they are different from symbols in Ruby language (just in case you are familiar with it, please don't get trapped by the same word).
+And they are different from symbols in Ruby language (if you are familiar with it, please don't get trapped by the same word).

-We list symbols here for completeness, their in-depth study will follow after objects.
+We list symbols here for the sake of completeness, their in-depth study will follow after objects.

 ## Summary

 <ul>
 <li>There are 7 basic types in JavaScript.
 Six "primitive" types: `number`, `string`, `boolean`, `null`, `undefined`, `symbol` and `object`.</li>
-<li>Use `typeof x` to see which type is stored in `x`, but note that `typeof null` is mistakingly returned as undefined.</li>
+<li>The `typeof` operator allows to see which type is stored in the variable, but note that it mistakingly returns `"object"` for `null`.</li>
 </ul>

 Type conversions usually happen automatically, but there are also functions for the manual conversion: